Ayesha-251/DNA-start-and-stop-codon-detector/README.md

 On terminal:
       No stop codon found
 CODE WORKING:
-The code takes DNA sequence from the user and make it in Upper case and remove all the white spaces.
+The code takes DNA sequence from the user and convert it in Uppercase and remove all the white spaces.
+The code checks for the validity of the nucleotides inserted by the user.
-The code checks for the DNA sequence length to determine if proper codons can be formed.
+If the input contains the nucleotides other than "A", "T", "G", "C".
+It terminates the program The code checks for the DNA sequence length to determine if proper codons can be formed.
 If the DNA sequence length is not divisible by 3 warning and does not perform codon determination analysis.
 If formed it checks for the codons from the flag variable and shows the exact location of the start codon and stop codon.